 Passenger-vehicle drivers and passengers are far more likely to be injured or killed in a truck accident than truck drivers are.
-A fully loaded big rig can weigh up to 25 times what a car weighs, and they may be carrying hazardous materials that are more likely to catch fire or cause other damage or injuries.
-All of these factors present severe risks to accident victims.
-They also creates unique legal issues that can complicate insurance claims.
-If you or a loved one has been involved in a truck accident in Stone Mountain, you need to talk to an attorney.
-Ask a Stone Mountain truck accident lawyer to help with the legal parts of your potentially devastating situation.
+Therefore, if you or a loved one was in a truck accident in Stone Mountain, you need to talk to a Stone Mountain truck accident attorney.
+Our Stone Mountain truck accident lawyers can help you file your claim.

-Truck accidents are not the same as the average passenger vehicle crash for a variety of reasons, including the fact that different laws and regulations apply to truckers.
+Truck accidents are not the same as the average passenger vehicle crash for various reasons, including the fact that different laws and regulations apply to truckers.
 John Foy & Associates is very familiar with these unique aspects of truck cases, and we’d love to put that knowledge to work for you.
-You shouldn’t get just any lawyer for your truck accident—you need a team with specialized experience and skill to help.
-John Foy & Associates has over 20 years of experience dealing with truck accidents, so we fit the bill.
-Let us give you a free consultation.
-Call us at 404-400-4000 and get your free consultation today.
+Call us and get your free consultation today.

-You must show negligence in a Stone Mountain truck accident case to get damages.
-You can use several methods to do this.
+You must show negligence in a Stone Mountain truck accident case to get compensated for your damages.
+There are several ways a truck driver could have been negligent in their actions.
 Some of the most common include:

-- The truck driver didn’t drive reasonably.
-Just like any other driver on the road, truckers have a duty to other drivers, pedestrians, bicyclists, and others to operate their truck in a way that will not harm others.
-If they are driving erratically, distracted, speeding, or falling asleep at the wheel, those could all be signs of unreasonable driving.
+- The truck driver didn’t drive responsibly.
 Following the rules of the road is also important.
-Just like a passenger vehicle, if the truck driver ignores stop lights or stop signs, that will likely trigger legal responsibility for your injuries and damages after a crash.
+Just like a passenger vehicle, if the truck driver ignores stoplights or stop signs, that will likely trigger legal responsibility for your injuries and damages after a crash.

 - The truck wasn’t maintained properly.
-It is not unusual for a truck to be on the road for over a million miles in its lifetime.
-But, keeping a truck running that long requires regular maintenance and upkeep.
-If the driver, or whoever else that is responsible for maintaining the truck, doesn’t do a good job, and that causes a crash, then you may get money damages for that as well.
+If the driver or whoever else responsible for maintaining the truck doesn’t do a good job and causes a crash, you may get money damages for that as well.
 Things like bad tires, faulty brakes, and engine problems can all cause severe accidents.

 - The truck wasn’t loaded right.
-Commercial trucks carry huge loads at times.
-When those loads are not put into the truck correctly, that can cause problems with control.
-The truck may have trouble making turns, stopping, and other issues.
+When loads don’t get put into a truck correctly, that can cause problems with control of the truck.
 Whoever was in charge of loading the truck may end up having to pay for your losses caused by the crash.